-The Hospital did not comply with Medicare billing requirements for Kwashiorkor for any of the 52 claims that we reviewed, resulting in overpayments of \$343,365.
+The Hospital did not comply with Medicare billing requirements for Kwashiorkor for any of the 54 claims that we reviewed.
 The ICD-9 coding guidelines establish diagnosis code 260 for Kwashiorkor.
-Hospital officials believe that all claims identified by the Office of Inspector General were appropriately submitted and paid properly.
+The Hospital used diagnosis code 260 for Kwashiorkor but should have used codes for other forms of malnutrition.
+The 54 inpatient claims that were coded incorrectly resulted in overpayments of \$357,516.
+Hospital officials believe that all claims identified by the Office of Inspector General were appropriately submitted for payment.